asyncapi/spec/spec/asyncapi.md

 A channel is an addressable component, made available by the [server](#definitionsServer), for the organization of [messages](#definitionsMessage).
 [Producer](#definitionsProducer) applications send messages to channels and [consumer](#definitionsConsumer) applications consume messages from channels.
 [Servers](#definitionsServer) MAY support many channel instances, allowing messages with different content to be addressed to different channels.
 Depending on the [server](#definitionsServer) implementation, the channel MAY be included in the message via protocol-defined headers.

 #### <a name="definitionsProtocol"></a>Protocol
 A protocol is the mechanism (wireline protocol or API) by which [messages](#definitionsMessage) are exchanged between the application and the [channel](#definitionsChannel).
-Example protocols include, but are not limited to, AMQP, HTTP, JMS, Kafka, Anypoint MQ, MQTT, Solace, STOMP, Mercure, WebSocket.
+Example protocols include, but are not limited to, AMQP, HTTP, JMS, Kafka, Anypoint MQ, MQTT, Solace, STOMP, Mercure, WebSocket, Google Pub/Sub, Pulsar.

 #### <a name="definitionsBindings"></a>Bindings
 A "binding" (or "protocol binding") is a mechanism to define protocol-specific information.
 Therefore, a protocol binding MUST define protocol-specific information only.